New Income Tax Slabs for FY 2025-26 (AY 2026-27)

 Is standard deduction applicable in the new tax regime?

-Yes, the standard deduction is allowed under the new tax regime for FY 2023-24.
-However, it was not allowed as a deduction for FY 2022-23.
+Yes, the standard deduction of Rs.
+75,000 is allowed under the new tax regime.

 What deductions are allowed in the new tax regime?

-One can claim a few selective deductions under the new tax regime for FY 2023-24, such as a standard deduction of Rs.50,000, interest on Home Loan u/s 24b on let-out property, employer’s contribution to NPS u/s 80CCD, Contributions to Agniveer Corpus Fund u/s 80CCH, Deduction on Family Pension Income (lower of 1/3rd of actual pension or 15,000).
+One can claim a few selective deductions under the new tax regime for FY 2023-24, such as a standard deduction of Rs.75,000, interest on Home Loan u/s 24b on let-out property, employer’s contribution to NPS u/s 80CCD, Contributions to Agniveer Corpus Fund u/s 80CCH, Deduction on Family Pension Income (lower of 1/3rd of actual pension or 25,000).

 Which form has to be filed for opting the old tax regime?

-Form 10-IEA must be filed before the due date for opting to pay taxes under the old tax regime.
+Form 10-IEA must be filed before the due date for opting to pay taxes under the old tax regime for persons having business income.

 What happens if an individual doesn’t submit the Form 10-IEA timely?